The Keys to Playing Goalie with a Wide Base Stance

-If you are a smaller youth goalie, setting up in a wide base might be not be ideal as it makes you even shorter thereby limiting your ability to reach those top shelf shots.
+If you are a smaller youth goalie, setting up in a wide base might not be ideal as it makes you even shorter thereby limiting your ability to reach those top-shelf shots.

 Another con of the wide base stance is that it really opens up the space in between your legs, aka the 5-hole shots.
 If you’re a goalie who struggles with that particular type of shot this style of play may not be for you as you’re really exposing yourself and inviting shooters to rip it five-hole.

 Moving along the arc is a little different with the wide base.
 Not to say perfect balance can’t be learned but sometimes goalies have trouble initially with quickly moving from one spot to another on the arc in a balanced fashion.

 As I mentioned above the wide base is really almost required to be paired with a flat arc and lateral steps.
 If you’re a goalie used to playing normal width, normal arc with 45-degree steps, that can be quite a drastic change that takes some time to get accustomed to.